mozilla/shield-studies-addon-utils/docs/survival.md

 ### Action and Probes

-Pretend story: which of several buttons is the most compelling to firefox users.
+Pretend story: which of several buttons is the most compelling to Firefox users.

 Good news: probes are mostly plain-old-javascrpt-objects.